 - Create a username and password, then enter information.
-Be sure to list your full legal name.
+Use full legal name.

 - When prompted to select your role, choose "AVS Volunteer."

-Once you have completed your application and training, your Student Missions Director will approve it on the AVS database.
-Next, it will be reviewed by staff here at the Office of Volunteer Ministries.
-If any follow-up is needed, we will work with your Student Missions Director who will be in contact with you.
-When this step is complete, we will vote to approve you as a volunteer at our weekly Appointees Committee.
-You will receive a notification email that you have been approved.
-In the unusual case that you are not approved as a volunteer, you will be notified by your Student Missions Director.
+Once all is complete on your application, your Student Missions Director will approve it on the AVS database, and the Office of Volunteer Ministries will review it and work with your Director if anything is missing.
+Next, we will vote to approve you as an NAD volunteer at our weekly Appointees Committee, and you will receive a notification email of your approval.
+In the unusual case that your application is not approved, you will be notified by your Student Missions Director.

 - Airline Ticket

-If you have served through AVS in the last two years and there have been no changes to your health, you will only need to submit the following for your re-application (whether or not you return through your university):
+If you have applied or served through AVS in the last two years and there have been no changes to your health, you will only need to submit the following to reapply (whether or not you return through your university program):

-- Married couples need to have been married for at least one year before serving.
-If it has been less than a year, more screening steps will be necessary.
+- Married couples should be married for at least one year before serving.
+If a couple would like to request an exception, more screening steps will be taken.

-- In the event that a spouse will accompany the volunteer as a dependent spouse (he or she is not a voted volunteer), the following forms need to be completed by spouse and included with volunteer's forms:
+- If a volunteer's spouse accompanies them as a "dependent spouse" (he or she is not a voted volunteer), the following forms need to be completed by the spouse: